 This is the best of you.

 You, just listening to the injustices, while giving gentle suggestions to make it less painful.
-Although, do not follow my example, cussing really isn’t something mothers should encourage.
+Although do not follow my example, cursing really isn’t something mothers should encourage.
 (Really, such a bad parenting day.)
 But truly listening, accurately explaining your sorrow and then fully believing that these trials will eventually turn your baby into an amazing square peg.
 One with precisely shaped, strong angles, that embrace compassion for the little guy, and a genuine understanding of how great it is to not be anyone but exactly who they were created to be.

 Furthermore, Jesus.
 The original misfit and outcast, Jesus, knows the tug of your heart and the hopes you have for this child.
-Of all the things I did wrong the words, “Jesus be all over you baby!” were always right.
+Of all the things I did wrong the words, “Jesus be all over you baby!” was always right.
 He will go with them.
 As bad as it gets, remind them of this.
 Yes, you will get an eye roll.
 No, it isn’t the same as fitting in.
 But He is there.
 In the still, quiet of lonely, remember, He will never leave them or forsake them.

 Do what you do best, love well, momma.
 You are not alone.

 May your floors be sticky and your calling ordained.
 Love, Jami